 Anybody presenting with the above symptoms will receive further instructions.

-This coming weekend, March 28 and 29, there will be two active screening locations at the Queen Street site and one location at the College Street site.
+There will be two active screening locations at the Queen Street site and one location at the College Street site.

 - Lobby of Unit 1: open 6:30 am to 8:00 pm